Negib Berouti’s Vanished Building in Jaffa

 Side-by-side comparison of a modern aerial view of Jaffa (left) and a 1944 survey map of the same section (right).
 The green circle on the right image marks the site where Negib Berouti’s house once stood, now visible as an empty lot in the modern image.

-Little did I know that, in that exact spot, once stood a building that belonged to Negib Berouti, as I later learned from the Geday family of Jaffa.
-Below is an old photograph of the building, captured by Dutch photographer Frank Scholten and reproduced in an Arabic-language book about Jaffa by the late Fakhri Geday of Al-Kamal Pharmacy.
+Little did I know that, in that exact spot, once stood a mansion that belonged to Negib Berouti, as I later learned from the Geday family of Jaffa.
+Below is an old photograph of the property, captured by Dutch photographer Frank Scholten and reproduced in an Arabic-language book about Jaffa by the late Fakhri Geday of Al-Kamal Pharmacy.
 The caption beneath it reads:

 Sadly, the parcel of land where Negib Berouti’s imposing building once stood now serves as a parking lot, as shown in the image below.

-View of the site where Negib Berouti’s grand building once stood, seen from Sha’arei Nikanor Street on Google Street View, August 2022.
+The lot where Negib Berouti’s building once stood is now a parking lot, seen from Sha’arei Nikanor Street on Google Street View, August 2022.

 Next